matthew-dong-dev/personal-website/README.md

 ## To do:

 ### Content

-1. conduct basic regression test - make sure all links work
-1. add tags to posts / add emojis to post titles
-1. add dates to experience
-1. include Laney course search in askoski file
-	- built a course catalog for Laney college which is a proof of concept that this is scalable and improves their class bc previously was a pdf (scale education infrastructure)
-1. add temporary placeholder project for HA website + include temporary practical applications file
+1. link research code (github repo) & change BTN report to reference code code
 1. link other BTNs within each post (add as related posts YAML header)
 1. add hyperlinks in *why education* & embed videos (look through md syntax post)

-### Static Website Build:
+1. change email to redirect from generic one

+### Build tasks:

+1. check DNS changes propogated: "Your DNS changes can take over a full day to update and the wait varies among DNS providers."
+	- `dig +noall +answer matthewydong.com`
 1. enable google analytics
 	- How to use analytics code? http://jmcglone.com/guides/github-pages/ Try creating an _include file that inserts Google Analytics tracking code into your <head> so you can get stats on the visitors to your website.
 Here's an example._
 	- https://taylantatli.github.io/Moon/moon-theme/
-1. change email to redirect to generic one
-1. add linkedIn profile + add devpost configuration to home page shortcuts
-1. enable https - SSL certificate
 1. Configuring Travis CI on your repo is a great way to track failing builds as well - https://stackoverflow.com/questions/24851824/how-long-does-it-take-for-github-page-to-show-changes-after-changing-index-html
+	- automate basic regression test - make sure all links work
 1. regex for all png and jpg files?  `\.(png|jpg)`
 1. look into dev settings: https://jekyllrb.com/docs/usage/
-1. add option to search by tags (see template version)
+1. add tags to posts & add option to search by tags (see template version)

 ### Completed Content Tasks

-1. [ ] link research code (github repo) & change BTN report to reference code code
-1. [x] change prof picture
+1. [x] change prof picture, add dates to experience
 1. [x] update website to be in parity with resume, change section titles to match
 1. [x] add link to paper: list short paper & poster, then full paper - see Zach’s website as a model, add askoski brochure to website
 1. [x] Move “performed general system testing and debugging” to Sabre Internship